Oliver-Wei/CSCI4611/dev/a2-carsoccer/README.md

         velocity_ = Vector3(0,0,0);
     }

 The car model is mainly simulated as described in the handout.
 The car should always move forwards or backwards relative to the direction it’s facing, but never sideways.
 The up and down arrow keys should change its speed, while left and right should turn it at a rate proportional to its speed.
 My model may be slightly different.
 When the car moves forwards, an arrow shows the moving direction of it.
-When the car moves backwards, an arraw shows the opposite of the moving direction of it.
+When the car moves backwards, an arraw shows the opposite direction of the moving direction of it.
 When the left or right arrow key is pressed, the car always turns left or right like a real car no matter it moves forwards or backwards.
 The functions of how the car turns left and right and how it moves forwards and backwards are shown below.
 I also set a speed limit to the car.

     void turn_left() {
         //turn it at a rate proportional to its speed